lewkoo/Votee/Documentation/Installation.md

 - Follow the installation guide for [MongoDB](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/)
 - Download and install [Git](http://git-scm.com/downloads)
 You'll need git bash in order to run the rest of the commands.
+IF you do not have Python installed, you must install it before proceeding.
+[Download Python here](https://www.python.org/downloads/release/python-2711/)

 ### OS X
 - Download and install [Node.js](https://nodejs.org/en/download/stable/)